 Foot – High heels, poorly fitting shoes and runners all have one thing in common, they usually don’t pay much attention or love to the bottom of your feet.
-If you’re getting some km’s in or work in one of those jobs that requires dress shoes getting the blood flowing through the bottom of your feet helps promote better ankle mobility and proprioception through the floor and therefore will increase stability and performance.
+If you’re getting some km’s in or work in one of those jobs that require dress shoes getting the blood flowing through the bottom of your feet helps promote better ankle mobility and proprioception through the floor and therefore will increase stability and performance.

 Anterior Tibialis & Calf – The muscles of the lower leg often carry a lot of tension, whether it’s from poor shoe selection, ankle mobility or knee issues they often wind up bearing the brunt of our injuries and poor choices.
 Just like the foot release, be sure to release these essential trigger points if you run or intend on doing any field sports.

-Quadracep & ITB – Pretty straight forward.
+Quadricep & ITB – Pretty straightforward.
 Your quads often have to battle hours of sitting to then go and perform hundreds of reps in a workout.
 Quite often it can also be the lateral (ITB & Vastus Lateralis) or medial (Vastus Medialis) that presents as tight, painful or a likely culprit for knee pain.

 Glute & Lateral Hip – Your power muscles!
 If we spend all day on our gluten they like to go missing when we need them though.
 Sitting kills our glutes and is generally the devil.
 Focusing on the lateral hip aspect will also reduce tension for long days at the desk.

-Psoas – We spend an awful lot of time in hip flexion, this can often leave our illiopsoas tight.
-Strong hip flexors are essential for any form of field sport or running and if you’re favourite past time after work is crashing on the couch only after spending all day at the desk you might want to take a look here.
-Getting into extension by releasing your psoas and focusing on glute activation before jumping into dynamic efforts is a must do for anyone.
+Psoas – We spend an awful lot of time in hip flexion, this can often leave our iliopsoas tight.
+Strong hip flexors are essential for any form of field sport or running and if you’re favourite pastime after work is crashing on the couch only after spending all day at the desk you might want to take a look here.
+Getting into extension by releasing your psoas and focusing on glute activation before jumping into dynamic efforts is a must-do for anyone.